orgesskura/orgesskura/README.md

 ## Hi | Çkemi | Hola | Merhaba 👋

-Thanks for reading my profile.
 My name is Orges.
-I have two years of experience as a software engineer at Smarkets, a sports trading company, where I significantly enhanced my technical skills, particularly in Python and Rust, system design, and various tools such as AWS, Grafana, and Kafka.
-Additionally, I independently and as part of a team developed fully functional applications.
+I have two years of experience as a software engineer at Smarkets, a sports trading company, where I primarily worked in Python and Rust creating low-latency systems that can ingest and process huge amounts of data.

 - 📖 Studied Computer Science at University of Edinburgh and graduated in 2022 with a first degree.
-- 🏢 Operated a dental marketing agency for a bit more than a year, gaining skills in advertising and business management.
+- 🏢 Ran a dental marketing agency for a bit more than a year.
 I generated appointments for dental practices, helping them to scale effectively.
 - 🤖 Worked on several AI projects, including an IoT application using wearable sensors for human activity recognition and an AI podcast search engine.
-- 💪 I'm very passionate about health and fitness; I make it a point to regularly visit the gym and also learn new sports - currently I am doing jiu-jitsu.
+- 💪 I'm very passionate about health and fitness; Regularly visit the gym and learn new sports - currently I am doing jiu-jitsu.
-- 👨🏻‍💻 I highly value learning and am continually seeking to enhance my understanding and skills.
+- 👨🏻‍💻 Highly value learning.
 Currently learning more about Rust, AI, Maths, and a bit of Physics.
-- You can access my CV [here](https://drive.google.com/file/d/1vaK1cQZiAGTQwgbDlgbI1ErhvhCYTGN9/view?usp=sharing)
+- You can access my CV [here](https://drive.google.com/file/d/1LWSNto3NjBLlqqDPkX1ezx9mETscjC6X/view?usp=sharing)